How do you build a high performing team?

 The first behavior that high performing teams do differently is that they communicate in bursts.
 You may think that successful teams are in constant communication with each other, or you may tell yourself that as you find yet another meeting added to your calendar.
 But research from Anita Williams Wooley and Christoph Reidl suggests that high performing teams have calendars marked by long periods of alone time.
 That’s not to say they don’t communicate, but rather they’ve mastered how to come together quickly, communicate necessary information, and then break apart in order to execute.

 If you want to communicate in bursts, consider copying the format of the daily standup or “scrum” from the Agile software development method.
 In a scrum, team members circle up quickly and give status updates (What did I just complete?
 What am I focused on next?
 What’s blocking my progress) before adjourning to focus on work.
-It doesn’t have to be daily, but a regular burst of status updates that allows teammates to know what’s going on and how they can help would likely achieve everything a 2-hour weekly all-hands does and leaves a lot more time for real work to get done.
+It doesn’t have to be daily, but a regular burst of status updates keeps teammates informed about each other’s progress, challenges, and — crucially — how they can help each other.
+That achieves everything a two-hour weekly all-hands does and leaves a lot more time for real work to get done.

 Respectful Conflict